What Is an Amicable Divorce

 We mentioned above that all amicable divorces share two characteristics: (1) the spouses focus on resolving issues, not rehashing the past or right and wrong, and (2) they successfully reach out-of-court agreements.
 However, an uncontested divorce really only speaks to (2).
-Therefore, it’s possible to have an uncontested divorce that is not amicable.
+Therefore, it’s possible to have an uncontested divorce that is not civil.
 For example, spouses could have high hostility throughout the divorce and ultimately still reach a settlement agreement.

 What’s the Lawyer’s Role in an Amicable Divorce?

 Most lawyers support their clients’ commitment to being amicable, though some don’t.
 In our experience, sometimes this is because of a particular lawyer’s philosophy that the court is the place to resolve certain divorces.
 More often, though, it’s because a lawyer organizes their schedule around the court calendar.
-This reactive approach to practicing means that the lawyer focuses on the case with an imminent court date, not on reaching proactive out-of-court resolutions.
+This reactive approach to practicing means the lawyer focuses on the case with an imminent court date, not on reaching proactive out-of-court resolutions.

-Suppose you or your spouse selects an attorney who is not committed to helping clients reach out-of-court solutions.
+Suppose you or your spouse selects an attorney not committed to helping clients reach out-of-court solutions.
 In that case, it may impact the amount of time your divorce takes and the difficulty of resolving issues without turning to a judge.
 That said, there are tools we’ve developed that can help encourage settlement negotiations with even the most reactive or litigious lawyers.

 Amicable Divorce Cost

 We often say that the thing that’s most likely to increase legal fees in a divorce is the level of antagonism between the two spouses.
 (By the way, it’s also the thing that’s most likely to increase the time your divorce takes.)
 On the other hand, if you keep things cooperative, your divorce will generally proceed more efficiently in terms of time and money.